 DebbyKate: Volunteer Coordinator

 I was raised “in the country” (off Rosedale Highway!).
 My dad was a farmer.
 During my childhood, I learned the value of hard work and how all of nature is interconnected.
 I had all types of animals, including my own horses and participated in drill teams and horse shows.
-As the wife of a farmer, I have used my knowledge and skills learned in childhood.
+As the wife of a farmer, I use my knowledge and additional life experiences.
 As a mom, I was able to give my children a variety of animal experiences and teach them the rewards of hard work.
-Here at MARE, I am again using my knowledge and skills caring for our therapy horses and managing the facility maintenance.
+Here at MARE, I continue to use my knowledge and skills caring for our therapy horses and managing the facility maintenance.
 I also have the opportunity and pleasure of helping our special needs riders.
 Each day is different and rewarding; I love my job!

 Courtney Schwegel: Barn Assistant